elliewix/textbook-reviews/README.md

 * thank you!
 I really appreciate you taking the time to contribute.  ❤️
 * make a new issue
 * give me all the information you can on how I can track the book down (amazon or publisher link is fine)
-* tell me a little of why you are making the recommendation, but please check that your reasons align with my needs.
+* tell me a little of why you are making the recommendation
 * you can combine multiple resources into one issue if you want
+* check that your language is welcoming and constructive before submission

-# Background!
+# Background reading!

 ## Considerations